 PHY-TXSTART.request equal to HT_MF or HT_GF, the behavior of the PHY is defined by Clause 20 with

+additional requirements defined in

+22.3.9.2 (Transmission of HT PPDUs with more than four antennas) and

+22.3.18.1 instead of 20.3.20.1, and

-additional requirements defined in section 22.3.9.2 (Transmission of HT PPDUs with more than four antennas) and 22.3.18.4.2 (Transmit center frequency leakage) instead of 20.3.20.4 (Transmit center frequency tolerance).
+22.3.18.4.2 (Transmit center frequency leakage) instead of 20.3.20.4 (Transmit center frequency tolerance).

 The Clause 22 TXVECTOR parameters in Table 22-1 (TXVECTOR and RXVECTOR parameters) are mapped directly to Clause 20 TXVECTOR parameters in Table 20-1 (TXVECTOR and RXVECTOR parameters) and the Clause 20 PHY-TXSTART.request(TXVECTOR) primitive is issued.